 To think Jenkins is 15 years old is amazing!
 There has been so much accomplished and the future is so bright.
 I am so thankful for the opportunity to serve and be a part of the open source community.
 Here’s to 15 more years all!

-If you are interested in joining any one of the Jenkins open source special interest groups, look here.
-We can use your help: https://jenkins.io/sigs/
+Visit the special interest group page if you are interested in joining any one of the Jenkins open source special interest groups.
+We can use your help.

-If you are interested in joining the Summer of Code, look here: https://jenkins.io/projects/gsoc/ If you want to chat with us, find us here: https://jenkins.io/chat/ Or if you want to email us, reach out at: https://jenkins.io/mailing-lists/
+If you are interested in joining the Summer of Code, take a look the project page and chat with us to get in touch.
+Or if you want to email us, reach out at the mailing lists.

 Some photos outtakes: